chengyuyang-njit/chengyuyang-njit.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a first-year Ph.D. student from the [FRVP Lab](https://frvp.njit.edu/index.html) in the department of computer science at New Jersey Institute of Technology, advised by [Prof. Chengjun Liu](https://web.njit.edu/~cliu/).
+I am a second year Ph.D. student from the [FRVP Lab](https://frvp.njit.edu/index.html) in the department of computer science at New Jersey Institute of Technology, advised by [Prof. Chengjun Liu](https://web.njit.edu/~cliu/).
 Previously, I received my Bachelor's degree in information & computing science from the department of mathematics at South China University of Technology.

 Research Interest
 ------